Cameron Whitcomb: Career

 In 2022, an American Idol executive found a video of Whitcomb singing on Reddit and reached out to him.
 He subsequently competed on season 20 of the show, and reached the top 20 of the competition before being eliminated.
 Whitcomb decided to seriously pursue a career in music after exiting the show.

 In 2023, Whitcomb released the song "Shoot Me Dead".
 He then signed a record deal with Atlantic Records and released the song "Rocking Chair" in May 2024.
 In July 2024, Whitcomb released the single "Quitter".
 The song was sent to radio formats in Canada, the United Kingdom, and Australia, and later became his first charting entry on the all-genre Canadian Hot 100.
 He released his debut extended play, also titled Quitter on September 27, 2024.
 In November 2024, Whitcomb released the song "Medusa".
 He embarked on his headlining "Quitter Tour" throughout late 2024 and early 2025 in the United States and Canada.
 Whitcomb released the song "Hundred Mile High" in January 2025, and he is set to return to the U.S. on his "Hundred Mile High Tour" in March and April 2025.
 In March 2025, he released the song "Options".
-In the spring of 2025, he released the songs "Bad Apple" and "Gasoline & Matches".
+In the spring of 2025, he released the songs "Bad Apple" and "Gasoline and Matches".
 In September 2025, Whitcomb performed at the 2025 Canadian Country Music Association Awards, where he tied for the most nominations with six in total, and won Breakthrough Artist or Group of the Year and the Fans' Choice Award.

 Whitcomb released his debut album The Hard Way on September 26, 2025.
+He supported Hardy's "Country!
+Country!
+Tour" in North America in early 2026.
+In March 2026, he released the single "You and Me".
 In May 2026, Whitcomb will head to Australia and New Zealand for his headlining "The Hard Way Tour".
+He was nominated for five awards at the Juno Awards of 2026, and won Breakthrough Artist or Group of the Year and Country Album of the Year making him the first American Idol contestant to win a Juno Award.
+On April 17, 2026, Whitcomb released the extended play Deep Water, which included "You and Me" and "Kingdom of Fear".
+In May 2026, he collaborated with Diplo on the single "Would U Still Love Me".
+In August 2026, he collaborated with Marshmello on the single "Hollow".

 Personal life

 Whitcomb admitted in an interview that he has struggled with addiction since he was twelve years old.
 His song "Quitter" was inspired by his battle with addiction, and becoming sober.
+Whitcomb currently lives in Port Alberni, British Columbia.